Transforming conservation science for a thriving planetary future

 Focused on four objectives

-Build a learning system—including curriculum, environment and pedagogy—that interweaves diverse knowledge systems and types of expertise.
+Build a learning system—including curriculum, environment and pedagogy—that intertwines diverse knowledge systems and types of expertise.

-Co-design and implement holistic, transformative models for teaching and learning, including experiential and place-based learning.
+Co-design and implement holistic, transformative models for teaching and learning, including experience- and place-based learning.

 The School of Conservation Futures will directly engage learners as doers who support real conservation projects and learn alongside field-based practitioners and leaders.
-To do so, the school and partners will develop holistic, transformative models for instruction, integrating scholarship with practical skills needed for conservation and decision-making.
+To do so, the school and its partners will develop holistic, transformative models for instruction, integrating scholarship with practical skills.
 Degree and professional programs will be driven by and co-designed with practitioners and local and Indigenous leaders, with an emphasis on the experiences and skills that should be taught in new ways.

 Partner with employers, practitioners and funders to create and scale inclusive and viable pathways into the workforce, ensuring strong ties between learning content and the needs of the many sectors that influence conservation outcomes—from conservation science and practice to finance, policy, innovation, education and more.